Wollivan/SquadronLeader/Rules/rules.md

 - Attack - 2
 - Manoeuvrability - 4

+If you don't have any of the printable stat trackers, use the <a href="https://squadronleader.netlify.app/rules/advanced-manoeuvres">digital plane stat tracker</a>.

 The last player who saw a plane in real life goes first.

 Each player places their plane on the playing area in turn.